Looking for the most solid, best quality, affordable tripod head for big collared lenses? Just get the Wimberley WH-200-S Sidemount Head.

 The Wimberley WH-200-S Sidemount Head does not ship with an included case.
 This head is relatively large and very hard; it should not come into contact with camera gear.
 The size and shape of this head means that it does not conveniently fit into many existing cases.
 I purchased the Wimberley Gimbal Head Pouch made by Lenscoat.
 This attractive cover is reasonably priced and offers good protection for and from the head.

 As mentioned before, the Wimberley WH-200-S Sidemount Head used for this review was provided at no charge.

 On a recent photo trip, the WH-200-S spent many hours supporting a 600mm f/4 lens and pro camera body just above the surface of the Chesapeake Bay.
 This head was perfect for catching the fast motion of the canvasback and widgeon ducks.

 While not cheap, the WH-200-S is very reasonably priced for the value.
 This simply-designed, rock-solid lens support makes using even the largest lenses extremely easy.
-At review time, the Wimberley WH-200-S Sidemount Head is the only gimbal head remaining in my kit.
+The Wimberley WH-200-S Sidemount Head is one of only two gimbal heads remaining in my kit.